jeff-hykin/pterodactyl/README.md

 A fork of Denoliver, which is a small, zero config dev & static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.
 This fork adds support for multiple ip-detection, along with more robust error handling.

+### Changes from Denoliver

+- Fixed handling of file paths with spaces in the name
+- Fixed credential handling and detection
+- Better IP detection using new Deno API's
+- Improved hanlding of long file names (no more clipping)
+- Improved file explorer view (file type sorting, seperation of folder/files)

 # How do I install it?

 ```sh